rsling/seacow/README.md

 3. Create an object of a descendant class of `SeaCOW.Processor` and set its attributes.
 4. Set the processor as the processor attribute of the query object.
 5. Call the query's `run()` method.

+**NOTE!
+This is currently Python 2.7 only.
+Please get in contact with us if you need Python 3, and we will asssist you in creating a Python 3 version.**

 ## Functions